 - Ground source cooling at the Hub avoiding the use of air conditioning

-- Biomass boilers in two locations burning low carbon wood pellets
+- Biomass boilers at two of our campus locations burning low carbon wood pellets

 - Regular student and staff energy efficiency campaigns

-- Requiring new build premises to achieve the BREEAM Excellent standard e.g. the Alison Gingell and Engineering and Computing buildings, and the Hub
+- Requiring new build premises to achieve the BREEAM Excellent standard such as the Alison Gingell, Engineering and Computing, and The Hub buildings

 - Increasing the number of electric vehicles on our fleet reducing fossil fuel use